Hypernova101/MihirCSP/index.md

-<p style="color:white; align=center">Hello!
+<p style="color:white; text-align: center;">Hello!
 My name is Mihir Bapat.
 I am a Sophomore at Del Norte High School with heritage from India.
 The above picture is my Freeform picture.
 It covers the very things I find to be a part of myself.
 To start off, I am a massive sports fan.
 I like to watch and play Soccer and Cricket.
 I support Liverpool FC in Soccer, and the Mumbai Indians and team India in cricket.
 Finally, in my free time, I like to code, play the piano, and play Fortnite while listening to Spotify. </p>